Research on moving to Mexico fraught with pitfalls

 “Drug cartels killed Mazatlan, housing cheap because ex-pats lost their asses on real estate..there was a time when cruise ships would not even dock there..Safety first...Expat community's Lake Chapala & Ajijic are rated #1 expat location, near perfect climate...if you are more interested in ocean, Yucatan/QROO is the best.”

-I was so alarmed by the review that I called my associate, a property manager who has lived here for 12 years for clarification.
+I was so alarmed by the review that I called my associate, The Intrepid Elise, a property manager who has lived here for 13 years for clarification.
 If people were heading out, she'd know.

 “No…I really never noticed any thing really different...” she said (along with the tone that implied, “You of all people should know better….”).
 Elise is accustomed to silly inquiries about safety from skittish and uninformed new expats.
 She was probably more than a little surprised to get one from her business partner who lives four doors down the block from her.